s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 In general we create each abstraction layer to follow "Single Responsibility Priniciple" this helps the code to be readable, scalabe/maintable , and low cognitive effort.
 ### **App Controller:**

-The first layer is our "App Controller" class, single responbility it to select the correct proccessor for a given query.
+The first layer is our "App Controller" class, responsible for delegating query handling to the appropriate processor for a given query.
 While mainting the information of current database, state of program (running or not), and passing a ViewListener down the abstraction layers. <br>
-App controller calls on a Tokizer utility class to help break down the input stream.
+App controller uses a Tokenizer utility class to convert the input stream into a token sequence.
 ---
 ### **Processors:**

-The next abstraction layer is the processor classes, we have 6.
-"BasicProcessor", "DataBaseProcessor", "TableProcessor", "INsertProcessor", "SelectProcessor", "UpdateandDelProcessor". <br>
+The next abstraction layer is the proccessor layer, we have 6.
+"BasicProcessor", "DataBaseProcessor", "TableProcessor", "InsertProcessor", "SelectProcessor", "UpdateandDelProcessor". <br>
-Each processor single task is to setup the chain of responsibility for each type of query (i.g.
+Each processor single task is to setup the chain of responbility for each type of query (i.g.
 Basic Query, DataBase Query, Table Query, or etc...). <br>

 This design follows the three core principles of good software: **readability**, **scalability/maintainability**, and **low cognitive effort**.